naninovel/docs/docs/support/index.md

 Our community is primarily based on the Naninovel Discord server: [discord.gg/BfkNqem](https://discord.gg/BfkNqem).
 Most channels require `Verified User` role for sending messages to prevent spam.
 Get the role by registering your Naninovel license: [naninovel.com/register](https://naninovel.com/register/).

-Feel free to discuss any Naninovel-related topics or ask for help in the `#devtalk` channel.
-Our support staff may assist in some cases, but if you need dedicated support or a direct communication channel with the developer, subscribe to the [Support Plan](/support/#support-plan).
+Feel free to discuss any Naninovel-related topics or ask for help in the `#general` and `#devtalk` channels.
+Our support staff may assist in some cases, but if you need dedicated support or a direct communication channel with the developers, subscribe to the [Support Plan](/support/#support-plan).

 ### Support Plan